-The CHMP noted that the effectiveness of Nplate had been shown in patients whose spleens had been removed, as well as in patients who still had their spleens.
-However, because removal of the spleen is a potential cure for ITP, the Committee concluded that Nplate should only be used in patients with a spleen if they are not able to undergo surgery.
+The CHMP noted that the effectiveness of Nplate had been shown in patients who had had their spleen removed, as well as in patients who had not had their spleen removed.
+The improvement in platelet count was long-lasting and could be considered clinically relevant in both groups, although the treatment only manages symptoms and is not a cure.
+Therefore, in non-splenectomised patients the need to undergo surgery should be revaluated periodically.
 The CHMP decided that Nplate’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Nplate

 The European Commission granted a marketing authorisation valid throughout the European Union for Nplate on 4 February 2009.